ivancuric/css-selector-performance/Optimizing CSS.md

 We won't be going into JavaScript performance and compositing, but will focus instead on the purple part - style parsing and laying out the elements.

 After constructing the DOM and CSSOM, the browser needs to combine the two into a render tree before finally painting it on the screen.
-I
+In the
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTczMzU0MTc2NV19
+eyJoaXN0b3J5IjpbMTY5NDk2MzYyMF19
 -->